 I have two younger brothers who are biracial.
 Their dad was an important part of my life and father figure for me growing up.
 Living in Lapeer, Michigan, our family stood out – let’s just say that when I was in fourth grade and my black stepdad took me to play basketball at school playgrounds, it was noticed.
 I was too young to understand the complexities of racism at that age, but I … uh … noticed us being noticed, I guess you could say.

 Steve did too, I’m sure.
 But no one would ever know it.
 He was always the friendliest, most outgoing parent in those situations – shaking hands, smiling, making eye contact, saying hello to people, inviting others to come and play with us (interestingly, other kids always wanted to … it was their dads who were resistant).
-I’m sure people were rude or cold to him sometimes, knowing the place we lived.
+I’m sure people were rude or cold to him, knowing the place we lived.
 I distinctly remember people crossing the street when we were walking on a sidewalk, then crossing back once they’d passed us on one or two occasions.
 His positivity and kindness in those public situations never wavered – he made any stranger he ran into feel like a buddy.
 As a kid, I didn’t notice.
 As an adult, I think about it constantly – what it would be like to have to be “on” like that all the time, just to do basic things like go to a park and play basketball, or take a walk.
 As someone who can trend toward painfully introverted in social situations, the thought of having to be that friendly and outgoing to strangers – just to disarm them or keep them from judging you – all the time is anxiety-inducing.

 My brothers went to Lapeer Schools and, often, were the only black faces in their classes.
 They had to assimilate, they had to deal with being treated differently, they had to deal with the idiotic thing that white people do when they act like they can ask racist or offensive questions about black people to their “black friend.”
 My brother Adrian came home from elementary school one day with a confederate flag sticker – the symbol of treasonous traitors and losers – proudly on his shirt.
 Adrian was happy that someone had paid attention to him and given him a gift.
 He thought he’d made a friend, a “friend” who was no doubt laughing behind his back.
 I was in high school at the time, and I just remember my mom, sister and I sitting around thinking, “how the hell do you explain the shitty thing that just happened to a second grader, and tell him he can’t wear that sticker that he’s excited about?”
-There are probably countless other experiences that they can share that range from annoying ignorance to downright racist interactions with people when they were just trying to go to school like everyone else.
+There are probably countless other experiences that they can share that range from simple ignorance to maliciously racist interactions with people when they were just trying to go to school like everyone else.

 And, as most black people in this country experience at some point in their lives, my brothers were harassed by the police.
 Dangerously harassed once, in fact.
-They were about 13 and 12 (or in that range) and playing with toy airsoft guns in their yard.
+They were about 13 and 12 (or in that range) and playing with toy airsoft guns in my parents’ yard.
 One of the dogs got out of the house and ran across the street into a field (my family has a long history of having the worst dogs on the planet, but that’s a story for another day).
 They crossed the street to get him.

 By the time they’d got him corralled and back home, multiple local police cars had sped into the driveway and road in front of the house.
 Someone had called the cops and reported “two black men with guns.”
 They were children.
 My brothers, children, were forced to lay face down in the ditch, were handcuffed, had grown officers put their knees in their backs.
 They were not resisting or doing anything wrong.
 They were terrified.
 Thankfully – as if “not being killed” is any reason to be thankful – that’s as far as it went.
 A state police officer showed up, noticed from far away that the two guns laying on the ground were toys, pointed it out to the yokels who’d cuffed these children, and they were let go with a stern warning to be more careful when playing in their own yard.